 Top 4 Account Security Alerts You'll Want to Turn On

-If you're not already using security alerts for your bank and credit union accounts, here's a quick summary of why you should be, as well as which alerts our members find most helpful.
+If you're not already using security alerts for your bank and credit union accounts, here's a quick summary of why you should be, as well as which alerts our members find most helpful. 💡

 What Are Account Security Alerts?

-Most Popular Alert:
+Most Popular Alert: Deposit Transaction Alert

 Clearly, knowing when money lands in your account is going to be high on the priority list.
 Although it's not necessarily a security issue to know when you get paid, it might make a big impact on whether you make that trip to Costco today or wait a week. 😅

-Best Fraud-Fighting Security Alert: Debit Card Transaction Alert
+Best Fraud-Fighting Security Alert: Withdrawal Transaction Alert

 If you use your debit card a lot, you might think that it would be annoying to get a text message or email every time the debit card is used.
 But it's more annoying to have someone steal your debit card or your identity and make purchases pretending to be you!
-That's why so many of our members are signed up for debit card transaction alerts— no one wants to become a victim of debit card fraud
+That's why so many of our members are signed up for debit card transaction alerts— no one wants to become a victim of debit card fraud.

 P.S.
 If you or someone you know is suffering from identity theft, check out our exclusive Identity Theft Protection Checklist to help you restore your financial security and identity.